Class-action suit filed over alleged Harvard morgue body part thefts

 Get New England news, weather forecasts and entertainment stories to your inbox.
 Sign up for NECN newsletters.

-Lawyers who filed the class-action suit against the president and fellows of Harvard College as well Lodge, were expected to speak about it Friday afternoon.
+The lawyers who filed the class-action suit against the president and fellows of Harvard College as well Lodge, spoke about it Friday afternoon.

+"As this grotesque story of mishandling of bodies at Harvard Medical School came to light on Wednesday, we started hearing from affected families," said Jonathan Sweet of Keches Law Group.
+"We started hearing from the families of loved ones who selflessly donated their bodies to science before they died."

+Sweet said between 350 and 400 cadavers are believed to have been impacted.

 Morbid charges outlined by feds